Sharibb/Obsidian-Cyber/Hacking-Practical/HTB/Linux/Outbound.md

 We got the password for jacob in main machine outside of docker!

-## Privilege Escalation

-Lets SSH into jacob in the main machine.
+Lets SSH into jacob in the main machine and grab the user flag
 ```bash
 ssh jacob@outbound.htb
 ```

+## Privilege Escalation